Speculation tax on real estate — what you need to know

 Different N26 spaces to save money.

-Real estate tax in Germany
+Speculation tax on real estate in Germany

 When you sell an apartment or house, you’ll have certain costs that you need to cover.
 These include the estate agent and notary fees and the costs of getting the energy performance certificate and the valuation report.
-But “real estate tax” is another important cost that you’ll want to prepare for.
+But “real estate tax” or speculation tax is another important cost that you’ll want to prepare for.
 Selling your private property will (ideally) generate a profit for you, and the government may tax that profit.
 Whether or not you have to pay taxes when selling your house or apartment depends on several factors.
 Let’s take a look.

 Real estate tax versus speculation tax